 Simple Bibingkang Malagkit is the same good sticky rice treat enjoyed by Filipinos, except that this version is prepared in a simpler way — and it does not require too much stirring.
 As described above, I am sharing another Bibingkang Malagkit recipe that is as good as the first one, but this won’t give your […]

 This is my in-depth review of Instapot IPDUO60 7-in-1 Multi Cooker.
-In this review, I put the unit unto a series of tests and I documented each of it by shooting videos and presenting every result.
-Note that there is an affiliate link below pointing to the site where you can buy the pressure cooker at a […]
+In this review, I put the unit unto a series of tests and I documented each of it by including the details in the video.
+You might be surprised with the result.
+The video below shows my detailed review on the Instapot IPDUO60 7-in-1 Multi Cooker.
+The […]

 There is nothing more exciting than eating together as a family – sharing a meal that everyone loves – enjoying every little conversation.